-- Do not install the outdoor unit under a deck. - Do not install an outdoor unit in a well, stairwell, alcove, courtyard or other recessed area. - Do not install outdoor units on stack frames.
+Do not install the unit under a deck.

+Do not install the unit in a well, stairwell, alcove, courtyard or other recessed area.

-Failure to comply with the above could result in severe personal injury, death or substantial property damage.
+Do not install outdoor units on stack frames.
+Failure to comply with the above may result in severe personal injury, death or substantial property damage.